One-Worldliness/escience/README.md

 # escience
-A powerful statically-served web tool for all things science.
+A powerful web app for all things science.
+Written in Next.js